pedroamarall/rest-builder/databases/README.md

 1. PostgreSQL is an alternative to MySQL.

 1. Repeat the PostgreSQL tutorial, but for MySQL.
+Beware that PostgreSQL uses different column types than MySQL (timestamp instead of datetime, and boole instead of tinyint) that will affect your SQL statements.